nullivex/ah-wiki/API-Methods.md

 #### api.socketServer.sendSocketMessage(connection, message)
 - message will be JSON.stringify'd

 ## Stats

 ### api.stats.increment(key, count, next)
 - next(err, wasSet)
-- key is a string
+- key is a string of the form ("thing:stuff")
 - count is a signed integer
 - - this method will work on local and global stats

 ### api.stats.set(key, count, next)
 - next(err, wasSet)
-- key is a string
+- key is a string of the form ("thing:stuff")
 - count is a signed integer
 - this method will only work on local stats

 ### api.stats.get(key, collection, next)
 - next(err, data)
-- key is a string
+- key is a string of the form ("thing:stuff")
 - collection is either:
   - `api.stats.collections.local`
   - `api.stats.collections.global`